 A New Surgical Option for Low Back Pain

-SI joint disorders can be caused by injuries, age-related degenerative changes, previous lumbar fusion or other conditions.
-Pain due to SI joint disorders can occur on one or both sides of the low back, the groin, hip, thigh, buttocks and down the back of the leg.
-SI joint disorders can be easily misdiagnosed in patients because the symptoms are similar to other conditions such as a herniated disc or sciatica.
+Dissatisfied with her situation, she combed the medical literature in an attempt to find a way to treat her condition, which was caused by an injury to her sacroiliac (SI) joint.
+Pain due to SI joint disorders can occur on one or both sides of the low back, the groin, the hip, thigh, buttocks and down the back of the leg.
+SI joint disorders can be easily misdiagnosed because the symptoms are similar to other conditions such as a herniated disc or sciatica.
 “SI-mediated pain is really a condition that has more recently been recognized as a source of back and buttock pain,” said orthopaedic surgeon Peter G.Whang, MD, FACS.

 Jenn found a clinical trial being conducted at Yale to test how well a new FDA-approved surgical procedure to treat SI joint disorders works compared to non-operative care.
 “The fact that it was Yale made a difference,” she said.
 “I felt like that gave it more legitimacy.”
 The minimally invasive procedure involved placing three specially coated implants across the SI joint to eliminate motion.
 “The advantage of doing it less invasively is that patients recover from surgery much more quickly because there’s not as much damage to the surrounding muscle and soft tissues,” said Dr. Whang, who led the study.
 Special imaging techniques allow Dr. Whang to avoid making a large incision.
 “The advantage of doing it less invasively is that patients recover from surgery much more quickly because there’s not as much damage to the surrounding muscle and soft tissues,” he said.